Nick Castle (dance director)

 Castle changed his surname from Casaccio to Castle upon learning that Casaccio meant "dilapidated house" in Italian.
 He was married to Milly Granata Castle; they had two children.
 His son, Nick Castle, is a film director and screenwriter.

 Castle died of a heart attack August 28, 1968, in Los Angeles.
+He was 58 years old.
 He is buried in Holy Cross Cemetery in Culver City, California.